 - Groceries: 480 euros… a little more affordable than in the big city

 - Transportation: 60 euros… for two monthly bus passes

 - Entertainment: 300 euros… again, a little more affordable than in Paris

 First, remember that no matter where in the world you live, housing will likely be your biggest monthly expense.
 In France, the cost of housing is far greater in Paris than anywhere else in the country.

 Buy your own apartment in Paris, and your Paris housing expense is reduced to a monthly syndic (HOA) fee and property taxes, both typically relatively very small amounts.

 Third, utilities are a relative bargain in France.
-Our monthly utility costs were much lower, overall and on average, in Paris than in Panama City before we made that move… and they will be again now that we’ve repositioned.
+Our monthly utility costs are much lower, overall and on average, when we’re at home in Paris than when we’re hanging out in Panama City.

 This has a lot to do with the cost of air conditioning.
 When we’re in Panama City, we run ours mostly all the time.
 Our apartment in Paris doesn’t have it.
 This means that, a couple of months a year, we’re hot.
 We open the windows to catch the breezes and live with the summer heat until the season changes.

 In winter, we have the expense of gas heating, but keeping our little Paris place warm the few months it’s cold outside is a fraction the cost of keeping our Panama City place cool year-round.

 Fourth, again, entertainment expense can be a big part of your budget or zero.
 This is the case anywhere in the world… and, in fact, Paris is one of the best places in the world to live if the entertainment allowance in your budget is on the skinny side.
 This city is choc-a-block with fun free things to do.